Early Childhood Education: Option 3 – Initial Licensure (Teacher Workforce), B.A.

 Highlights of Teacher Workforce Program

-• Opportunities to earn up to 21 credit hours for prior learning and experience
+• Earn credit hours for prior learning experience with program admittance

 Degree/Certifications Earned